ithinkandicode/20MTD-SpriteReplacer/README.md

 # 20MTD SpriteReplacer
 BepInEx plugin to replace sprites (textures) in 20 Minutes Till Dawn.

-More code starts at Plugin.cs
+Code starts at Plugin.cs, the texture replace code is in Utils.cs.

-Texture replace code is in Utils.cs
+Credit to [BugFables-AssetsRedirector](https://github.com/aldelaro5/BugFables-AssetsRedirector), the code to make a replacement texture comes from their repo ([here](https://github.com/aldelaro5/BugFables-AssetsRedirector/blob/1.0.0/AssetsRedirection.cs#L81)).

 ## Setup